zcysxy/edav-garden/src/site/notes/D3 Transition.md

         - [+] changes in size and position can
         - [-] changes in font family cannot
     - we can add multiple transitions by chaining them
+        - then the transitions will happen one by one
         - [@] `d3.select("svg").select("circle").transition().duration(2000).attr("cx", "400").transition().duration(2000).attr("cy","200")`

 ## Do and Not